oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

 * An Oracle Free Tier or Paid Cloud Account

-## Task 1: Configure alternate CLI Authentication
+## Task 1: Configure Alternative CLI Authentication

-While the cloud shell is pre-configured to authenticate based on logged-on user credentials, it can be quite useful to understand how easy it is to leverage alternate authenticate methods.
+While OCI Cloud Shell is pre-configured to authenticate us based on logged-on user credentials, it can be quite useful to understand how easy it is to leverage alternative authenticate methods.
 The following is also useful when leveraging the OCI CLI outside of Cloud Shell.

-In this section we will configure the CLI to use APIKey-based authentication.
+In this section, we will configure the CLI to an APIKey-based authentication.

-1. Obtain user OCID - click the _Profile_ icon in the top right of the cloud console, then click your username.
+1. Obtain our user's OCID - click the _Profile_ icon in the top right of the cloud console, then click on your username.

     ![Profile icon](images/get-user-id-01.png)